Ademola-Adeshina/project/README.md

 # Findings

-I observed that Budget and Revenue have a positively correlated relationship.The difference between the revenue and the budget is what gives us our profit value
+~I observed that Budget and Revenue have a positively correlated relationship

+~Not all movies with high popularity achieve high revenue